Shopify/shopify_app/docs/Upgrading.md

 ## Upgrading to `v19.0.0`

+*This change introduced a major change of strategy regarding sessions.*  Due to security changes with browsers, support for cookie based sessions was dropped.
+JWT is now the only supported method for managing sessions.

-This update moves API authentication logic from this gem to the [`shopify_api`](https://github.com/Shopify/shopify-api-ruby) gem.
+As part of that change, this update moves API authentication logic from this gem to the [`shopify_api`](https://github.com/Shopify/shopify-api-ruby) gem.

 ### High-level process